-Sackur exposed the rank hypocrisy of a government that claims to be democratic, yet does not tolerate parties with differing views, nor does it invite or engage in dialogue and critical debate, choosing instead to exercise totalitarian control over what ought to be democratic decision-making,, including the public that a government is meant to serve.
+Sackur exposed the rank hypocrisy of a government that claims to be democratic, yet does not tolerate parties with differing views, nor does it invite or engage in dialogue and critical debate, choosing instead to exercise totalitarian control over what ought to be democratic decision-making, the will and thoughts of others, including the public that a government is meant to serve.

 Join the Vox Political Facebook page.

 If you have appreciated this article, don’t forget to share it using the buttons at the bottom of this page.
 Politics is about everybody – so let’s try to get everybody involved!

 Vox Political needs your help!

 If you want to support this site

 (but don’t want to give your money to advertisers)